oldmill1/FitChrono/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## The Coins System 1.0

+- Completing a workout set gives you 30 coins.

+**You can gain an advantage by scoring bonus coins.**

+- If you complete 8 reps of ANY workout, you get 10 coins bonus.
+- Every 10lbs you lift gives you 10 bonus coins.

+- Count all the sets of the same workout you did in the last 15 minutes, and take 10 bonus coins for every set.
+(Eg, doing 3 dips in the last 15 minutes = 30 coins.)

+- Pyramid sets = flat 200 coins bonus.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)